AndreasWillibaldWeber/Montgomery-Reduction-Algorithm/README.md

 - [x] implement the calculation of rsa values for encrypting and decrypting
 - [ ] implement the calculation of test vectors
 - [ ] implement the generation of random test vector
+- [x] implement hex to decimal and decimal to hex conversion for gui
-- [ ] implement hex to decimal and decimal to hex conversion for gui and cli
+- [ ] implement hex to decimal and decimal to hex conversion for cli
 - [x] implement a cli for standalone usage (MMR, RSA)
 - [x] add help text for MMR and RSA cli
 - [x] implement a gui for standalone usage (MMR, RSA)